List of Steven Universe characters: Pearl

-Resembling a ballerina in her slender build, costume, and graceful style of movement, Pearl (voiced by Deedee Magno Hall) is a short-tempered, precise strategist and technician.
+Resembling a ballerina in her slender build, costume, and graceful style of movement, Pearl (voiced by Deedee Magno Hall) is a temperamental, precise strategist and technician.
 Her gemstone is a white pearl in her forehead from which she can summon a spear and create holographic images.
 She is the most motherly and protective of Steven out of the Gems.
 Pearl harbored a deep romantic devotion to Rose Quartz, leading to lasting grief over Rose's absence and jealousy over her relationship with Greg; major character arcs for Pearl include learning how to cope with and move beyond these emotions.
 On the Gem Homeworld, pearls are "made-to-order" servants for high-ranking Gems, and the fifth season reveals that Pearl originally served Rose Quartz in Rose's original identity of Pink Diamond.
 Pearl has learned to move beyond her caste role as a fighter and technician, but still has difficulty learning to feel independent rather than subordinate.
 Critical response to Pearl has largely appreciated her portrayal as a complex and sympathetic, yet flawed queer character.